jcmontesherrera/ant_biogenic_structures/README.md

 ## Notebook
 Encouragement to use, clone and cite the notebook presented here.
 This is a notebook corresponding to the submitted publication:
-Montes-Herrera et al. 2022 - Towards reproducible analysis of benthos structural complexity: A case study on Antarctic polychaete reefs using action cameras.
+Montes-Herrera et al. 2022 - Towards reproducible analysis of benthos structural complexity: A case study on Antarctic polychaete reefs using action cameras and remotely operated vehicles.

 ## Contact
 J.C.
 Montes-Herrera <br>